Liver, golden liver

 - Sussex Spaniel Puppies – Before You Buy…

-- Temperament and Personality Traits of the Sussex Spaniel
+- Temperament & Intelligence of the Sussex Spaniel

 - Things to Know When Owning a Sussex Spaniel:

 - Final Thoughts